 The Isle of Man has its own parliament and legislature (Tynwald), government, civil service, and judiciary (courts of law).
 This means that the Isle of Man makes its own laws and raises its own revenue (via tax).

 Find out more about the system of government in the Isle of Man.

 Lord of Man

-The Head of State is Queen Elizabeth II, who is known in the Isle of Man as the Lord of Man.
+The British Monarch is known in the Isle of Man as the Lord of Man.

 This title reflects the history of English rule in the Island.
 The Isle of Man first came under the control of the English Crown in the fourteenth century, before being granted to Sir John Stanley in 1405.
 His heirs, the Earls of Derby and later the Dukes of Atholl, ruled as Lords of Man until 1765, when the Act of Revestment returned the Isle of Man to the Crown.
 The title has been retained for cultural and historical reasons.